junhoyeo/react-native-bubble-tabbar/README.md

 # 🧼 react-native-bubble-tabbar
-> Bubble Tab Bar Component which supports React Navigation V5 and TypeScript
+> Bubble Tab Bar Component for React Native which supports React Navigation V5 and TypeScript

 **Warning: This is just specification yet; Will release it soon as possible!**